openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Client makes a Credential Request to the Credential Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the `application/json` media type.

-* `format`: REQUIRED when the `credential_identifier` was not returned from the Token Response.
+* `format`: REQUIRED when the `credential_dataset_identifier` was not returned from the Token Response.
 MUST NOT be used otherwise.
 String that determines the format of the Credential to be issued, which may determine the type and any other information related to the Credential to be issued.
 Credential Format Profiles consisting of the Credential format specific set of parameters are defined in (#format_profiles).
-When this parameter is used, `credential_identifier` parameter MUST NOT be present.
+When this parameter is used, `credential_dataset_identifier` parameter MUST NOT be present.
 * `proof`: OPTIONAL.
 Object containing the proof of possession of the cryptographic key material the issued Credential would be bound to.
 The `proof` object MUST contain a following claim:
     * `proof_type`: REQUIRED.
 String denoting the key proof type.
 The value of this claim determines other claims in the key proof object and its respective processing rules.
 Key proof types defined in this specification can be found in (#proof_types).
-* `credential_identifier`: REQUIRED when `credential_identifier` was returned from the Token Response.
+* `credential_dataset_identifier`: REQUIRED when `credential_dataset_identifier` was returned from the Token Response.
 MUST NOT be used otherwise.
 String that identifies a Credential that is being requested to be issued.
 When this parameter is used, the `format` parameter and any other Credential format specific set of parameters such as those defined in (#format_profiles) MUST NOT be present.
 * `credential_encryption_jwk`: OPTIONAL.
 An object containing a single public key as a JWK used for encrypting the Credential Response.
 * `credential_response_encryption_alg`: OPTIONAL.
 JWE [@!RFC7516] `alg` algorithm [@!RFC7518] REQUIRED for encrypting Credential and/or Batch Credential Responses.
 If omitted, no encryption is intended to be performed.
 When the `credential_response_encryption_alg` is present, the `credential_encryption_jwk` MUST be present.
 * `credential_response_encryption_enc`: OPTIONAL.
 JWE [@!RFC7516] `enc` algorithm [@!RFC7518] REQUIRED for encrypting Credential Responses.
 If `credential_response_encryption_alg` is specified, the default for this value is `A256GCM`.
 When `credential_response_encryption_enc` is included, `credential_response_encryption_alg` MUST also be provided.